- What is App Store Optimization?

 Even though the stores have gotten more similar in recent years, there are enough differences in the layout to dictate different user journeys and behaviors on each platform.

 This means that users landing on a Google Play page and users landing on an App Store page will be exposed to different elements (in different configurations) before they make any decision.

 User journeys are different – In order to optimize for conversion, you need to optimize the effectiveness of your messages and creatives for the order that users are exposed to them in their journey.

-Conversion rate optimization in the App Store
+Best Practices: Conversion rate optimization in the App Stores

 On the web, businesses can control how they package their messaging on their own websites.
 They can build and craft webpages in order to create the most opportune and effective setting to convert potential clients.
 Compared to the freedom of hosting your own webpage, the app stores pose many restrictions.
-They provide extremely limited flexibility to developers and marketers so an understanding of the intricacies and nuances of the app stores’ layouts and options are vital to optimization.
+They provide extremely limited flexibility to developers and marketers so an understanding of the intricacies and nuances of the app stores’ layouts and options are vital to app optimization.

 Which creative elements appear on an Apple App Store page?

 There are four main journeys that users can take to find an app in the store.
 In each flow, creative assets play an important role.
 All creative assets in the search results page, the top charts page, and in the featuring page stem from the creatives you upload to your app store page.